 Imag: Short Circuit program at Q2L / Class Soft Circuits at Parsons School of Design

 In 2012, I decided to be back to Madrid to earn my Ph.D.
 Consequently, in the contexts of my own artistic practices and researcher, I launched the Creative Soft Circuits project with the goal to run introductory e-textiles, wearable and paper circuits workshops in Spain.
 My aims was to bringing non-technical audiences, new approaches to learning circuits and electronics that offer a greater emphasis on design and artistic expression.
 Since then, I have designed and taught more than 40 collaborative workshops for non-technical audiences focused on creative engagement with electronics in which participants learn soft circuits and catering to a variety of age groups.
 I have taught at informal learning environments such as citizen labs, science museums, Maker Faires, Fab Labs, etc.

 Imag: Creative Soft Circuits Workshops

 Since then, I have been focussing on my profession to implement integrated STEAM in K-12 and University programs.
 My actual goal is to contribute to design and teach practices that build equity education by developing contextual curriculum and STEAM activities linked to the e-textiles and wearable fields in where the subjects are coordinated to support each other under a formal educational structure of how science, technology, engineering, mathematics and the broad spectrum of the arts all relate to each another in reality.
-Specially, with the aim to help minorities, such as girls and women that generally are underrepresented in technology-related jobs to get interested in the computer science and engineering fields.
+Specially, with the aim to promote computational thinking and to help minorities, such as girls and women that generally are underrepresented in technology-related jobs to get interested in the computer science and engineering fields.